 Answering these questions helps you to figure out which features are important to you.
-If for example you will be bringing the generator with you on camping trips, portability is important.
-But if the generator will be a permanent standby unit in one location, or you do not expect to move it very often (maybe once someday, to relocate to your retreat), portability is not all that important.
+If for example, you will be bringing the generator with you on camping trips, portability is essential.
+However, if the generator will be a permanent standby unit in one location, or you do not expect to move it very often (maybe once someday, to relocate to your retreat), portability is not all that important.
 I will get into all of this in more depth momentarily.
-First though, we should talk about your home’s electrical system.
+First, though, we should talk about your home’s electrical system.

 Map Out Your Home Electrical System